solliancenet/security-workshop/labs/README.md

 # Virtual Dev Intersection Security Workshop

 Join me as we explore the various security features that make Azure one of the most secure cloud platforms in the world.
-Some topics that we will explore include the monitoring agents, kusto queries, Azure Sentinel hunting with python notebooks, Azure Key Vault integrations and much more!
+Some topics that we will explore include the Microsoft Monitoring Agents, Kusto queries, Azure Sentinel hunting with python notebooks, Azure Key Vault integrations and much more!

 ## Schedule